 Click here to read more on this story.

-If you are in a financial crisis and are considering filing bankruptcy, contact an experienced Miami bankruptcy attorney who can advise you of all of your options.
-As an experienced CPA as well as a proven bankruptcy lawyer, Timothy Kingcade knows how to help clients take full advantage of the bankruptcy laws to protect their assets and get successful results.
-Since 1996 Kingcade & Garcia, P.A. has been helping people from all walks of life build a better tomorrow.
+Those who have experienced illness or injury and found themselves overwhelmed with medical debt should contact an experienced Miami bankruptcy attorney.
+In bankruptcy, medical bills are considered general unsecured debts just like credit cards.
+This means that medical bills do not receive priority treatment and can easily be discharged in bankruptcy.
+Bankruptcy laws were created to help people resolve overwhelming debt and gain a fresh financial start.
+Bankruptcy attorney Timothy Kingcade knows how to help clients take full advantage of the bankruptcy laws to protect their assets and get successful results.
+Since 1996 Kingcade Garcia McMaken, P.A. has been helping people from all walks of life build a better tomorrow.
 Our attorneys’ help thousands of people every year take advantage of their rights under bankruptcy protection to restart, rebuild and recover.
 The day you hire our firm, we will contact your creditors to stop the harassment.
-You can also find useful consumer information on the Kingcade & Garcia website at www.miamibankruptcy.com.
+You can also find useful consumer information on the Kingcade Garcia McMaken website at www.miamibankruptcy.com.